 Just like humans do, you might observe your dog drinking or swimming to cool down.
 There are also things you can do to help your dog feel comfortable in the heat.

 How to Help Your Dog Cool Down

-The first rule to keeping your dog cool is never—like our scenario above—keep your dog in the car on a hot day.
+The first rule to keeping your dog cool is never like our scenario above.
+Do not keep your dog in the car on a hot day.
 The temperature can increase rapidly and your dog may not be able to cool themselves down.

 Another important thing to remember is to avoid putting a muzzle or heavy clothing on your dog on hot days.
 Here are a few more tips to keep your dog cool:

 - Limit exercise.
 Go ahead and take your dog for a walk, but if it's a hot day, go at cooler times, like early morning and evening.
 Stick to the grass (not the asphalt), and if it's a longer walk, bring along water for your dog.

 - Keep to the shade.
 You may think a dog house would keep your dog cool, but it actually does the reverse: it traps heat.
 Instead, make sure your dog stays in the shade when outside.

 - Turn on the bath water.
 Your dog might enjoy a cool bath or a swim.